ruptho/wiki-pp/README.md

-# wiki-pp
+# Protection from Evil and Good: The Differential Effects of Page Protection on Wikipedia Article Quality

-Repository for the Paper "Protection from Evil and Good: The Differential Effects of Page Protection on Wikipedia Article Quality"
+Repository for the Paper "Protection from Evil and Good: The Differential Effects of Page Protection on Wikipedia Article Quality".